 The nearest equivalent from the Atomos range is the Shogun Connect 7, which is like a 7-inch version of the 8K Ninja V+ but with wireless connectivity too for production teams and remote collaboration – so probably a step beyond the scope of most solo shooters and vloggers.

-The Video Assist 7-inch 12G HDR would make a lot of sense in professional filming situations especially those involving other Blackmagic gear and DaVinci Resolve (one of the best video editors), though for single users the Atomos Ninja V might prove the most cost effective and widely compatible and practical solution all round.
+The Video Assist 7-inch 12G HDR would make a lot of sense in professional filming situations especially those involving other Blackmagic gear and DaVinci Resolve (one of the best video editors).
+For single users though, the Atomos Ninja V might prove the most cost effective and widely compatible and practical solution all round.

 Some film makers and video creators use the Sigma fp camera as an external viewfinder, as it can simulate LUTs and CINE framing options needed by high-end film makers.
 Another option is to use a Sony Xperia 1 IV or Xperia 1 V, which can be used as high-res external screens.